rockstor/rockstor-doc/interface/overview.rst

    steps, so a later re-installation of an associated Rock-on should put the situation right back to where it was before the Rock-ons root reset process.

-* Turn off Rock-ons Service (either on the Rockons page directly, or via the **System --> Services** web page).
+* Turn off the Rock-ons Service (either on the Rockons page directly, or via the **System --> Services** web page).
 * Following :ref:`rockons_root`, to either create a new Rock-ons root share with a different name, or delete and recreate the Rock-ons root share with its original name.